harrypatton/algorithms/interview/projects/data-pipeline.md

 # Event Receiver
 A service to receive events from millions of users.

-1. 60 VM with a load balancer.
+* 60 VM with a load balancer.
-2. Rely the data to backend storage.
+* Functionality: Rely the data to backend storage.
+Drop the data into a small files.
+There's a background service to combine and store them.
-3. Maintainence could be high.
+* Maintainence could be high.
   * Monitor if any server is down or not.
   * Fix a bad server.
   * Rolling out update or bug fix.

 # Others
 The following topics are something we need to think about in the future,